Rob217/Learning-C-/README.md

-This repository contains my code for learning C++.
+This repository contains the code I write as I learn C++.

 Reasons for learning C++:
-Having worked with relatively high-level programming languages (Python, MATLAB), I wanted to learn more about the underlying mechanics or how my computer programmes were interacting with the underlying machine.

-1. I wanted to learn more about how computer programming works: how software interacts with the underlying processor, how memory is stored, how computations are done, etc.
+Having worked only with relatively high-level programming languages so far in my career (Python, MATLAB), I wanted to learn more about the underlying mechanics of how these programmes were interacting with the underlying computer.
+I decided C++ would be a good language to learn because it teaches me a lot about what is going on 'under the hood', how memory allocation and management works, how algorithms are designed, and what the data structures and functions I had been using until this point were actually doing.
+I also hope that learning these things will help me write faster, more efficient code and help me when learning other programming languages in the future.
-2. I wanted to speed up my numerical computation.

-There are a variety of different ways I am doing this.
+The subfolders within this repository contain the different ways I have been learning C++.

-Tutorials - I have been following the excellent and in depth online tutorials found at https://www.learncpp.com/
+Tutorials - for an introduction to how C++ works, I have been following the excellent and in depth online tutorials found at https://www.learncpp.com/

-DataStructures - I am applying my
+DataStructures - to practice writing in C++, I am learning how to implement some of the most common data structures (Linked Lists, Heaps, Stacks, ...)

+SortingAlgorithms - for more practice, I am also learning how to implement various common sorting algorithsm in C++ (Selection, Insertion, Bubble, Quick, ...)